sverweij/state-machine-cat/docs/SCXML.md

 - Online interpreter: pick _SCXML_ from the hamburger menu.

 ## What is supported?
-- All core constructs, except things currently not supported by the state machine cat language:
+All core constructs, except _transitions_ without a _target_, which are not a concept in _state machine cat_'s language.
-  - _parallel states_,
-  - _transitions_ without a _target_

 Also, _state machine cat_'s primary goal is to _visualize_ state machines.
 With that in mind it will focus on the core constructs and not on